p4rkerw/dpcr_design/qPCR/hsapiens_chr13_DCLK1.md

 ## Step 3.
 Get probe using primer pairs from Step 2
 This step will needs primer sets from Step 2.
 ### Step 3.1 For long isofrorm NM_004734.5
 From step 1 graphical view, put cursor on the transcript and we can download the fasta.
 Copy that sequence into IDT PrimerQuest Custom design.
 In "Set Design Parameters for..." options, use qPCR (2Primers + Probe).
 Fill in the forward and reverse primers from **Step 2.1**.
+- For the probe, enter desired GC content to be 30%-80%.
+Length from 18-25 bp.

 Hit "Get Assays".
 Try several times to select a primer-probe set that meets the requirements.

 Take some time to review the oligos in OligoAnalyzer to check.
 Good primers should have low self-dimer and low hair-pin Tm.